Skip to main content

 WhatsApp message trigger

-• Starts flow when message received on specific WhatsApp number
+• Starts workflow when message received on specific WhatsApp number

 • Intercepts messages before they reach agents

-• Provides message content and user context to flow
+• Provides message content and user context to workflow

 API trigger